Lincoln Electric Group – UK Tax Strategy

 - Lincoln Electric UK Holdings Limited

 - Weartech International Limited

-This document has been approved by the Board of Lincoln Electric Holdings, Inc. and applies to the accounting year ended 31 December 2019.
-We review our tax strategy annually, and any amendments will be approved by the Board.
+This document has been approved by the Board of Lincoln Electric Holdings, Inc. and applies to the accounting year ended 31 December 2020.
+We review our tax strategy annually, and any amendments are approved by the Board.

 The LE Group's business activities are subject to various taxes, including corporate tax, employment tax, VAT and property taxes.
 These taxes are collected and contributed to the societies where we operate.